-- The passes had to be paid for in full to Stagecoach by May 2020 and the University is not obtaining refunds on the amounts paid to Stagecoach for the staff bus passes.
+- The passes have to be paid for in full to Stagecoach and the University is not obtaining refunds on the amounts paid to Stagecoach for the staff bus passes.

 - The University has maintained 100% salary contributions to all staff to 31st July 2020, including furloughed staff.